 I have to say, I make a lot of biscotti.
+Seriously, I could do it in my sleep at this point.
 They are pretty easy to whip up, they keep well for a long time, and are nice to have on hand for dipping in coffee in the morning, or in wine for dessert.
 A couple of years ago, this particular flavor won a blue ribbon at the Oregon State Fair.
-They are flavored with lots of almond extract (4 tablespoons!), dried cranberries, toasted almonds, vanilla, and a little bit of freshly grated orange zest.
+They are flavored with lots of almond extract (a shocking 4 tablespoons!), dried cranberries, toasted almonds, vanilla, and freshly grated orange zest.
 Dipping them in white chocolate not only makes them more beautiful, but also adds a nice sweet, vanilla creaminess which is a nice compliment to the other flavors.
 For me, biscotti is more of a method than a recipe.
 I don’t really measure the ingredients, but I have made so many of them over the years that I have a good feeling of what the dough should look and feel like.
-I combine about a heaping cup of sugar, 4 eggs, a splash of vanilla, the almond extract, orange zest, a couple teaspoons of baking powder, a large pinch of salt, and just enough flour to form a dough that is tacky, but no longer sticky.
-I form two long logs and bake at 350º for about thirty minutes, until they are firm to the touch.
+I combine a heaping cup of sugar, 4 eggs, a big splash of vanilla, the almond extract (4 tablespoons….which I realize sounds like a shocking amount, but it fades with baking in this recipe…. trust me), and the zest of one large orange.
+I then beat the egg mixture for about five minutes until it is pale yellow and forms a ribbon.
+Meanwhile I combine the dry ingredients: 3 cups of flour, two teaspoons of baking powder, and a large pinch of salt.
+Once the egg mixture is at the ribbon stage slowly add the dry ingredients along with just enough extra flour to form a dough that is tacky, but no longer sticky (which on any given day might be another cup or so), then mix in a heaping cup of whole almonds, and a heaping cup of dried cranberries (which I combine in a bowl before hand and toss with a tablespoon of flour).
+I form two long, flat logs on a baking sheet lined with a silpat or parchment paper, and bake at 350º for about thirty minutes, until they are firm to the touch.
 Next, after they have cooled completely on a wire rack, I slice the logs on the bias using a sharp serrated knife (I like mine pretty substantial, but you can cut them any size you want).
-I then return the slices to the oven for about ten minutes, at which point I flip them, and bake them for about ten minutes more.
+I then lay the slices cut side down on the baking sheet, and return to the oven for about ten minutes at 325º, at which point I flip them, and bake them for about ten minutes more.
 (They should be dried, but not necessarily browned.)
-Wrapped up in a cellophane bag tied with raffia or a pretty ribbon, I can’t imagine a more perfect hostess gift, that anyone is bound to enjoy and appreciate.
-Happy Eating!
+Once cooled, dip one side in melted white chocolate and let in dry on parchment paper.
+Stored in an airtight container these cookies will last for months.
+And wrapped up in a cellophane bag tied with raffia or a pretty ribbon, I can’t imagine a more perfect hostess gift or holiday treat, that anyone is bound to appreciate.
+Enjoy!